-- QUIET LUXURY - The Boutique Hotel Santiago de Alfama est a charming quiet Eden close to many historical sites.
+- QUIET LUXURY - The Boutique Hotel Santiago de Alfama is a charming quiet Eden close to many historical sites.
 Excellent breakfast.
 Check out photos and prices

 - BEAUTIFUL DECOR - If you like hotels with perfect modern decor, have a look at The Lift Boutique hotel.
 Close to the Santa Justa Lift in the Baixo neighborhood.
 Check out Photos and Prices

-- B&B STYLE - the Augusta Boutique house is a small B&B on the pedestrian street.
-If the weather permit you can enjoy a fantastic breakfast on the rooftop terrace!
+- B&B STYLE - The Augusta Boutique house is a small B&B on the pedestrian street.
+If the weather permits, you can enjoy a fantastic breakfast on the rooftop terrace!
 Check out photos and prices

-- GREAT LOCATION - The hotel Riverside Alfama est very close to the river.
+- GREAT LOCATION - The hotel Riverside Alfama is very close to the river.
 Rooms are modern and clean.
 Easy access to many sites and restaurants - Check out photos and prices

-- BUDGET OPTION - The Sunset Destination hostel est a great option for those with a smaller budget.
+- BUDGET OPTION - The Sunset Destination hostel is a great option for those with a smaller budget.
 Great location and it even has a small pool!
 Check out photos and prices

 Want to see more of PORTUGAL?